 Sometimes teams do not designate a general manager.
-In these instances, the head coach is appointed to a "de facto" general manager and is often given another title, like operations manager or head coordinator.
+In these instances, the head coach acts as a de facto general manager and is often given another title, like operations manager or head coordinator.
 Many head coaches represent the team as the de facto manager and make important decisions and calls for the team.
-Although some coaches were never appointed as GM, they step into the roles and have the final say in many situations.
+Although some coaches are never appointed as GM, they step into the role and have the final say in many situations.

 A football general manager handles player transactions and oversees all of a team’s football operations.
 They scout players, negotiate contracts and trades, and manage the salary cap.
 General managers hire and fire coaches and staff and report directly to the owner of the team.
 They also make media appearances, making official statements and serving as the face of the franchise.

 A football general manager can fire a coach.
 General managers are responsible for hiring and firing all coaching staff, although they may delegate some of these duties.
 While general managers can and do fire coaches, they ultimately answer to the owner of the team.
 Thus, a major decision, like firing a head coach, will likely be made in consultation with the owner.